kicaj29/MongoDB/README.md

 ]
 ```

-* $ elemMatch: display only the first element to match the projection condition
+* $elemMatch: display only the first element to match the projection condition (so we can see that $elemMatch can be used as projection and also as filter).

 For example show first element that matches the conditions: